-The data and analysis represent a snapshot in time and it should be noted that the Council's demographics and gender balance will change with time as employees leave and join the Council and as the Council continues to drive efficiency and value for money.
+The data and analysis represent a snapshot in time.
+The Council's demographics and gender balance will change with time as employees leave and join the Council and as the Council continues to drive efficiency and value for money.

 Equality at Work